On this page:

 We might not have had the best weather so far this year compared to recent years, but I’ve been fortunate on wedding days!
 Today was another beautiful day with glorious sunshine allowing everyone to head outdoors for the champagne reception.
 After a few group photos outdoors and at the top of the Castle at Dalhousie’s entrance lobby, it was time for a few pictures of the newly-weds.

 The grounds are lovely at Dalhousie Castle, with plenty of areas for newly-wed photos.
 We shot a few photos on the old bridge and the expansive lawn before heading back to join the guests at the champagne reception.

 Bram had bought a sword for Helen and had it engraved with their names and wedding date.
 They used the sword to cut one of their three wedding cakes.
 This was another great photo opportunity, especially when Helen and Bram both licked the cake off the sword!

-The newly-weds were piped into the wedding suite top table to rapturous applause.
+The newly-weds were piped to The Ramsay Suite top table to rapturous applause.
 I enjoyed the speeches, one each by Helen and Bram’s fathers, followed by Bram.
 All good-humoured, entertaining and good fun to observe and photograph.

 The evening entertainment began with the newly-weds’ first dance to a song by German rockers Rammstein.
 The song chosen by Helen and Bram was quite mellow and not the industrial metal track I expected to hear!

 Helen then did the waltz with her father, which was followed by a few of the guests setting up their band in the lobby area and playing a few Swiss songs.
-This had everyone clapping and cheering – it was an impressive performance and a brilliant way for my day to end in such a great wedding venue.
+This had everyone clapping and cheering – it was an impressive performance and a brilliant way for my day to end in such a great Scottish venue.

 Florist: Spiral Flowers